Action Hallucination in Generative Vision-Language-Action Models: Low-Level Action Hallucinations

-We fix a state $s$ and write $\M := \M(s)$ and $\M_\delta := \M_\delta(s)$ to reduce notation clutter.
-Recall that $Z \sim p_Z$ satisfies Assumption~\ref{ass:latent-prior}, so $p_Z$ has a density $\rho_Z$ that is strictly positive and bounded on compact subsets of~$\Zspace$.
-Next, we establish that hitting a low-dimensional contact manifold requires the action distribution to concentrate its probability density.
+We fix a state $s$ and write $\M := \M(s)$ and $\M_\delta := \M_\delta(s)$.
+Assume that the dimensionality of the latent code $z$ is the same as the action, $m=d$ (as is the case in flow-matching and DDIM models).
+Below, we show that hitting a low-dimensional contact manifold requires the action distribution to concentrate its probability density.